-As the NHL heads into the final weekend of the regular season, I think it’s the perfect time to remember New York Rangers’ legend
+As the NHL season approaches, it’s the perfect time to remember New York Rangers’ legend

 His death brought great sadness to those who fondly remembered Howell as being a model of consistency for all 17 seasons he played in New York.
 Rangers team president Glen Sather’s official statement on the passing of Howell expressed those heartfelt sentiments shared by all.

 Today, the New York Rangers and the hockey world are saddened to hear of the passing of Legendary Blueshirt, Harry Howell.
 One of the most iconic players in franchise history, Harry’s Hall of Fame accomplishments on the ice were exceeded only by the tremendous gentleman he was off the ice.
 I was privileged to have worked with Harry for over a decade in both Edmonton and New York and treasure our memories together. – Glen Sather

 For those not familiar with Howell, let me give you a quick history lesson.
 First, he was the last stay-at-home defenseman to win the Norris Trophy before a man named Bobby Orr transformed the position.
 But more importantly, Howell was the on-ice mentor to the stars (Rod Gilbert, Vic Hadfield

 The emergence of Bobby Orr ushered in a new era in the NHL which brought more offensive-minded players to the blue line.
 He revolutionized the sport by possessing a skill level to take the puck out of his own zone and move up ice effortlessly to finish the play by either scoring a goal or setting up a teammate with an excellent scoring chance.